 This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, appear unread, and the book is tight, square, and unmarked.

-This beautiful, like-new hardcover is tight, square, and unmarked.
+This beautiful, well-preserved hardcover is tight, square, and unmarked.
 The dust jacket is pristine, with brown boards and bright gilt lettering on the spine.
-This edition holds particular appeal for Sherlock Holmes enthusiasts due to Sidney Paget's iconic illustrations, which shaped the visual image of Holmes for generations, including his trademark deerstalker hat and pipe.
-These stories cover some of the most famous Holmes mysteries, such as A Scandal in Bohemia, The Hound of the Baskervilles, and The Final Problem.
-This book is often appreciated for maintaining the historical context and authenticity of Doyle's original writings and for offering readers a visual window into the Victorian world of Sherlock Holmes through Paget's detailed and atmospheric illustrations.
+The Original Illustrated Sherlock Holmes is a cherished edition for fans of the great detective, featuring Sidney Paget's iconic illustrations that defined the visual image of Sherlock Holmes for generations—including his signature deerstalker hat and pipe.
+The collection includes some of Holmes's most famous cases, such as A Scandal in Bohemia, The Hound of the Baskervilles, and The Final Problem.
+Praised for its historical authenticity, this edition preserves the original context of Arthur Conan Doyle’s stories while offering readers a vivid glimpse into the Victorian world through Paget’s detailed and atmospheric artwork.